 Your choice of destination will determine whether you pack surfboards and fishing gear, or hiking boots and stargazing charts.
 If you have the room, bikes give kids the freedom to explore, and with a sit-on kayak or canoe on aboard, you’ll thrill your kids when you reach an outback river gorge or a crocodile-free lagoon.

-It’s important to remember that all kids are different, so while you will definitely want to limit your load, it’s good to pack a little of whatever it is that keeps your kid happy: books, art and craft supplies, DVDs, ipods, ipads, a musical instrument (I’m thinking a guitar, not a double bass), sports gear, a favourite outdoor toy and must-have comfort items (especially those related to sleep).
+It’s important to remember that all kids are different, so while you will definitely want to limit your load, it’s good to pack a little of whatever it is that keeps your kid happy: books, art and craft supplies, iPads, a musical instrument (I’m thinking a guitar, not a double bass), sports gear, a favourite outdoor toy and must-have comfort items (especially those related to sleep).

 If you have adventurous friends-with-kids, coax them into taking a trip with you, which will not only give your kids some pals to play with, but you might just be able to enjoy some rare downtime to relax with a book, take a walk on your own, or go fishing.

 It’s important to explain to kids how they should behave outdoors, especially around campfires, and how to deal with encounters with animals, snakes and spiders.
 Regardless of the age of your kids, pack a really good first aid kit, keep it handy and know how to use it.
 If you are planning a big trip somewhere lovely and remote, consider signing up for a first aid training course before you hit the road.
 Similarly, hiring a satellite phone will give you peace of mind if, as is the case in much of outback Australia, mobile phones are unlikely to function so far off the beaten track.